 PERFORMING ARTS (MANAGEMENT)

-Toi Whakaari’s Bachelor of Performing Arts (Management) programme provides students with a broad foundation for careers in performing arts and events management, leading to employment in production and stage management for a wide range of genres: opera, dance, music, theatre, festivals and live arts events.
+Toi Whakaari’s Bachelor of Performing Arts (Management) programme provides students with a solid foundation for careers in performing arts and events management.
+Graduates of this course are working in industry in NZ and internationally at festivals, at venues, with production companies and across genres in performing arts and events.

-Download a copy of the management pages from our 2013 prospectus here.
+- Download a copy of the management pages from our prospectus HERE

 - Link to the three year flow of study HERE

 - Consider coming to open week / short courses HERE

 - For more information about which is the right course for you, contact department staff member Creative Producer and Director Louise Tu’u